 Estimated reading time: 4 minutesMost parents don't realize that their number one responsibility is self-care; it can even feel selfish when you have children.
 Every parent knows that there's always one more thing to accomplish: laundry, dinner prep, grocery shopping, help with homework, bath time, and birthday party planning; the list is an infinity circle!

-However, as parents, we all know what we look and sound like when we haven't taken care of ourselves.
+As parents, we all know what we look and sound like when we haven't taken care of ourselves.
+And many families have two parents working full-time so it's so easy to feel burned out.
+So what are the symptoms of parenting burnout?

 - crabby and irritable